Cervical cancer care

 - vaginal bleeding after menopause

-Diagnostic tests used to detect cervical cancer include:
+Screening tests for cervical cancer include:

-- CT
+- CT scan

-- chest X-ray
+- X-ray

 - MRI

-- PET
+- PET scan

-- Fertility options to help you maintain the ability to get pregnant.
+- fertility options to help you maintain the ability to get pregnant

-- Surgical options include:
+- surgical options include:

 - laparoscopic retroperitoneal lymph node dissection